 Should malfunctions occur, you can find information about potential causes and how to fix them here.
-The operating manual of the associated electronic drive unit contains more detailed error descriptions.
+The operating instructions of the associated electronic drive unit contains more detailed error descriptions.

 Problem Possible causes Remedy Turbopump will not start up; none of the built-in LEDs on the electronic drive unit light up Current supply inter- rupted Check the plug contacts on the power supply pack.
 Check the current supply lines.
 Check the output voltage at the power supply pack "DC out" connection: - 24 V DC!
 Incorrect operating voltage Observe the electronic drive unit rating plate.
 Supply the correct operating voltage.
 No operating volt- age present Supply the correct operating voltage.
 Switch on the power supply pack.
 Electronic drive unit defective Replace the electronic drive unit.
 Contact Pfeiffer Vacuum Service.
-Turbopump will not start up; green LED on the electronic drive unit is flashing • For operation with- out control unit: Pins 2-7 and 5-7 on the "X3" connection are not connected Connect the connections according to the electronic drive unit connection diagram.
+Turbopump will not start up; green LED on the electronic drive unit is flashing • For operation with- out control unit: Pins 2-7 and 5-7 on the "X3" connection are not connected Connect the connections according to the electronic drive unit connection dia- gram.
 Check the bridges on the connection ca- ble. • For operation via RS-485: The bridge between pins 5 and 7 inhibits control commands Remove the bridge from the "X3" connection.
-Check the connection cable. • For operation via RS-485: Parame- ters not set in the electronic drive unit Set the parameters [P: 010] and [P: 023] via the interface RS-485 to 1 = "ON".
+Check the connection cable. • For operation via RS-485: Parame- ters not set in the electronic drive unit Set parameters [P:010] and [P:023] via the RS-485 interface to 1 = "ON".
 Voltage drop in the cable is too high Check the connection cable.
 Use a suitable connection cable.

-Turbopump fails to reach the nominal rotation speed within the set run- fore-vacuum pres- sure too high Check backup pump compatibility (see technical data).
-Check that the backup pump is working. up time Leakage on the tur- bopump Carry out leak detection.
+Turbopump fails to reach the nominal rotation speed within the set run- Fore-vacuum pres- sure too high Check backing pump compatibility (see technical data).
+Check that the backing pump is working. up time Leakage on the tur- bopump Carry out leak detection.
 Check seals and flange connections.
 Eliminate leaks.
 Gas throughput too high 1.
 Reduce the process gas load.
 Rotor not running smoothly, defective bearing Check the turbopump for noise development Contact Pfeiffer Vacuum Service.
-Run-up time set- point adjusted too low 1.
-Extend the run-up time setpoint [P:700] via a display and control unit.
-Thermal load due to: lack of ventilation water flow too low fore-vacuum pressure too high ambient temperature too high Reduce the thermal load.
+Run-up time set- point adjusted too low Extend the run-up time setpoint [P:700] via a display and control unit.
+Thermal load due to: lack of ventilation water flow too low Fore-vacuum pressure too high ambient temperature too high Reduce the thermal load.
 Ensure adequate air supply.
 Adjust the cooling water flow.
 Reduce the fore-vacuum pressure.
 Adapt the ambient conditions.
 Turbopump not achieving the ultimate pressure Turbopump is pol- luted Heat the turbopump if required.
 Have it cleaned.
 Contact Pfeiffer Vacuum Service.
 Vacuum chamber, pipes or turbopump leaking Carry out leak detection starting from the vacuum chamber.
 Check seals and flange connections.
 Eliminate leaks in the vacuum system.
 Unusual noises during operation Rotor bearing dam- aged 1.
 Contact Pfeiffer Vacuum Service.
 Rotor damaged 1.
 Contact Pfeiffer Vacuum Service.
 Splinter shield or protective screen loose Check and correct the seat of the splinter shield or protective screen in the high vacuum flange.
 Follow the installation instructions.
 Red LED on the electron- ic drive unit illuminates Group error Reset the malfunction by switching the current supply off and on.
 Reset the malfunction with V+ on pin 6 on the "X3" connection.
-Set the parameter [P: 009] via the interface RS-485 to 1 = Malfunction acknowledgment.
-Set the parameter [P: 010] via the interface RS-485 to 0 = off and then 1 = On and Malfunction acknowledgment.
+Set parameter [P:009] to 1 = malfunction acknowledgment via the RS-485 interface.
+Set parameter [P:010] to 0 = off and the 1 = on and malfunction acknowledgmen via the RS-485 interface.
 Carry out a differentiated malfunction analysis with a display and control unit.
 Contact Pfeiffer Vacuum Service.